openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 a developer on the content of their pull request and to gate merges to the central repository.
 These tests will fire when a pull request is opened, when the contents of a pull request are changed, or on demand when a user requests them.

+There are few extra fields that can be configured to control if or when the test should be executed.
+-`run_if_changed` Set a regex to make the job trigger only when a pull request changes a certain path in the repository (see the [upstream doc](https://github.com/kubernetes/test-infra/blob/master/prow/jobs.md#triggering-jobs-based-on-changes)).
+-`skip_if_only_changed` Set a regex to skip triggering the job when all the changes in the pull request match (see the [upstream doc](https://github.com/kubernetes/test-infra/blob/master/prow/jobs.md#triggering-jobs-based-on-changes)).
+-`optional` Set to `true` to `make` the job not block merges.

+**Note:** `run_if_changed` and `skip_if_only_changed` are mutually exclusive.

 ### Post-submit Tests

 When a repository configures `ci-operator` to build `images` and publish them (by declaring container image builds with